-Yes, by using SalukiNet Self-Service.
-This system will normally permit adding of full-term classes through the end of the first week of classes.
+The self-registration system will normally permit adding of full-term classes through the end of the first week of classes.
 (Classes that are shorter than full-term will normally need to be added by the first day of the class.)
 If circumstances prevent you from meeting the deadline to self-register, you will need to see your advisor and complete paperwork for your registration, and you may incur a late registration charge.

 Your advisor does not have the computer access to register you into your classes.
 While they, for example, can watch you as you register yourself in their office – and assist you if needed – please do not ever give them your Network ID and password, because that would give them access to too much personal information about you (not all of which they have the right or authority to access).